Effective Retail Distribution Strategies for 2025 and Beyond

 Analyze the cost savings potential through regional distribution

 The size of a retail business defines the nature of distribution.
 For example, larger businesses may manage exclusive partnerships, while smaller ones benefit from selective, indirect, or independent distributors.
+Smaller businesses often rely on third-party logistics companies to extend their distribution reach without heavy upfront investment.

 Key points to note: